Shivanshu8211/Shivanshu8211/README.md

 <!-- TODO: Add last video link -->

 - 🏆 Awarded prestigious Entrepreneur in Residence (EIR) Fellowship at TiHAN-IITH, IIT Hyderabad.
-- 🤔 I’m looking for an internship.
+- 🏢 I worked as an AI-ML intern at Lastmile Robotics Pvt Ltd.
 - 📫 How to reach me: ai21btech11027@iith.ac.in
 - 😄 Pronouns: Shiva, Legion.
 - ⚡ Hobby: I often play games and go to the gym.